 Refined sugar is an obvious contributor to high blood sugar levels in the body.
 According to a 1984 study (1), 82% of the study participants with inner ear problems also had elevated blood sugar levels.
 Other studies have shown that 84% to 92% of those who suffer with tinnitus also have a disorder called hyperinsulinemia (2) Hyperinsulinemia is also known as prediabetes or insulin resistance.
 It is typically caused by a heavy daily intake of carbohydrates and sugar.
 Avoid sugar at all costs if you having ringing in the ear!

 These unnaturally saturated fats increase cholesterol deposits in the arteries.
-These deposits inhibit blood flow, which is crucial for tinnitus.
+These deposits inhibit blood flow, setting the stage for tinnitus.
 Adequate blood flow maintains healthy cells and removes toxins from the inner ear.

 The Plague of Oriental Foods

 I really enjoy oriental food.
-Whether it be Chinese, Thai, Korean, or Vietnamese – I love it all.
-Unfortunately, most oriental food contains at least one of the above listed “tinnitus causing” ingredients.
+Whether it is Chinese, Thai, Korean, or Vietnamese – I love it all.
+Unfortunately, most oriental food contains at least one of the above listed “tinnitus-causing” ingredients.

 Years ago I spent 2 summer months in Thailand.
 I can still recall the sites and the wonderful smells of the street foods, which I adored.
-Many of the those that traveled with me would hit up the local McDonalds or KFC (Yes, they have McD’s and KFC in Thailand.
+Many of those that traveled with me would hit up the local McDonalds or KFC (Yes, they have McD’s and KFC in Thailand.
 Crazy!)
 Not me!
-I became addicted to trying all the different food offerings.
+I became addicted to trying all the different exotic foods available.
 I noticed, however, that I was getting frequent dull headaches.
 I would also hear “noise” whenever I was in a silent room.
 I attributed it to the stress of traveling and adjusting to a new time zone.
-But, there was another contributing factor I was unaware of.
+But, there was another contributing factor I was unaware of at the time.

-My all time favorite dish I ate nearly every day was called Som Tom.
+While in Thailand, Som Tom was my all time favorite dish.
+I ate it nearly every day.
 It was a green papaya salad that had a salty, sweet and sour dressing with a kick of Thai pepper.
 They make the salad fresh each order in a mortar and pestle.
-I wanted to be able to replicate it when I returned to the states so I began to observe how they made it.
+I wanted to be able to replicate it when I returned to the States so I began to observe how they made it.
 I recognized all the ingredients except a white powder they sprinkled in at the end.
 I knew it wasn’t salt, so I asked my Thai friend what it was.
 She said it was a special spice that made all food taste better.
 It was at that moment that I realized it was MSG.
 From then on, I had them leave the “special spice” out.
 They believe it is harmless and always looked confused by my request, but I knew better.

 It wasn’t long before the headaches and the tinnitus ringing stopped.
 I took note of the correlation and have never knowingly consumed MSG since.

 Thankfully, my reaction to MSG was mild compared to most.
 But, I still go out of my way to avoid MSG.
-I have found that preparing my own oriental dishes rather than eating out, is the best way to do that.
+The best way to do that is by preparing my own oriental dishes rather than eating out.

 Som Tom is very good for you.
 My Thai friend Joy would always say that it makes you “slim.”
 This is because it contains virtually no carbohydrates, no fat and has very few calories.
 You can even make it “sugar free” by substituting stevia for the sucanat.